cihanuyanik/pywebchannel/docs/usage_setup.md

 ## `Step 12`: Use it

-Let's use it and let our `backend` say hello to `frontend`'.
+Let's use it and let our `backend` say hello to `frontend`.
 Just update your code as it should be:

 Update `CommandAPI.ts`

 ```typescript
 export class CommandAPI extends BaseAPI {
   // Add an attribute for our API object
   HelloWorldController!: any;